adrianmcphee/conversational/executive-memo.md

 ### 4. **Fail-Safe Architecture**
 System gracefully degrades to rule-based responses if any component fails, ensuring continuous operation.

+### 5. **Workspace-Based Deployment**
+Revolutionary approach using isolated workspaces for each configuration, enabling:
+- Risk-free experimentation in production
+- Instant rollback without data migration
+- A/B testing of different models and configurations
+- Progressive canary deployments with real traffic

 ## Implementation Timeline